 Band

-• All of our albums were produced and recorded by David Carswell (The New Pornographers, Destroyer, Tegan & Sara, the Evaporators, Adrian Teacher & the Subs, Ford Pier Vengeance Trio) at JC/DC Studio in Vancouver.
+• All albums were produced and recorded by David Carswell (Tegan & Sara, Destroyer, The New Pornographers, the Evaporators, Apollo Ghosts) at JC/DC Studio in Vancouver.

 • The Georgia Straight states the album “continues to showcase superb songwriting… with songs every bit as engaging, tuneful, angsty and varied in their influences.”